-Calgary, AB – The 2012-13 Western Hockey League regular season continues to wind down, with less than four weeks left to play before the post-season begins.
+Calgary, AB – The 2012-13 Western Hockey League regular season continues to wind down, with just two weeks left to play before the post-season begins.

-Six Western Conference playoff spots are already spoken for while one Eastern Conference Club has locked up playoff spot thus far, and no team has yet been eliminated from playoff contention.
+Six Western Conference playoff spots are already spoken for while four Eastern Conference Clubs have locked up playoff spot thus far.

 The WHL’s Eastern and Western Conferences will use a Conference playoff format.

 The first place teams in the two Divisions in each Conference will receive the top two playoff seeds based on regular season points.
 The next six Clubs in each Conference, based on regular season points, will receive the 3rd – 8th playoff positions.
 The Clubs will be paired 1 vs. 8, 2 vs. 7, 3 vs. 6, and 4 vs. 5 in a best-of-seven series.

 The first place Clubs in each Division will be guaranteed the top two playoff seeds in the first round.
 As in previous seasons, the format for the remaining three rounds of the WHL Playoffs will remain the same.
 The four Clubs winning first round series in each Conference will advance to the second round, where they will be ranked in order of regular season points.
 The Clubs will be paired 1 vs. 4, and 2 vs. 3 in best of seven series.